vjysd/vjysd.github.io/cv/index.md

 ## Education

+> Rensselaer Polytechnic Institute, *Doctor of Philosophy in Computer Science*, Machine Learning and Artificial Intelligence - **2021-Present**

 > Johns Hopkins University, *Master of Science and Engineering in Biomedical Engineering*, Institute for Computational Medicine, Neuromedical Control Systems Lab (Prof. Sridevi Sarma) - **2015-2017**

 > PES Institute of Technology, *Bachelor of Engineering in Electrical Engineering* - Electronics and Communication Engineering - **2011-2015**